Lane College logo

 1896

-College department formed, and institution renamed Lane College.
+College department formed, and the institution was renamed Lane College.

 1903

-James Albert Bray, a Black graduate of Atlanta University, elected as the first Black president.
+James Albert Bray, a Black graduate of Atlanta University, became the first Black president.

 🏛️